Supercompensation

-In sports science theory, supercompensation refers to the post training period during which the trained function/parameter has a higher performance capacity than it did prior to the training period.
+In sports science theory, supercompensation refers to the post-training period during which the trained parameter has a higher performance capacity than it did prior to the training period.

 Description

-Adaptation of load is called supercompensation.
+The adaptation of the load is called supercompensation.

+First put forth by Russian scientist Nikolai N. Yakovlev in 1949–1959, this theory is a basic principle of athletic training.
 The fitness level of a human body in training can be broken down into four periods: initial fitness, training, recovery, and supercompensation.
-During the initial fitness period, the target of the training has a base level of fitness (shown by the first time sector in the graph).
-Upon entering the training period, the target's level of fitness decreases (shown by the second time sector in the graph).
-After training, the body enters the recovery period during which level of fitness increases up to the initial fitness level (shown by the third time sector in the graph).
+During the initial fitness period, the target of the training has a base level of fitness.
+Upon entering the training period, the target's level of fitness decreases.
+After the training period, the body enters the recovery period, during which the level of fitness increases back to the initial fitness level.

 Because the human body is an adaptable organism, it will feel the need to adapt itself to a higher level of fitness in anticipation of the next training session.
 Accordingly, the increase in fitness following a training session does not stop at the initial fitness level.
-Instead the body enters a period of supercompensation during which fitness surpasses the initial fitness level (shown by the fourth time sector in the graph).
+Instead, the body enters a period of supercompensation during which fitness surpasses the initial fitness level.
 If there are no further workouts, this fitness level will slowly decline back towards the initial fitness level (shown by the last time sector in the graph).
-First put forth by Russian scientist Nikolai N. Yakovlev in 1949–1959, this theory is a basic principle of athletic training.

 If the next workout takes place during the recovery period, overtraining may occur.
 If the next workout takes place during the supercompensation period, the body will advance to a higher level of fitness.
-If the next workout takes place after the supercompensation period, the body will remain at the base level.
+If the next workout takes place after the supercompensation period, the body will remain at its base level.

-More complex variations are possible; for instance, sometimes a few workouts are intentionally made in the recovery period to achieve greater supercompensation effects.
+Sometimes a few workouts are intentionally made in the recovery period to try to achieve greater supercompensation effects.

-The relation between supercompensation and training programs

-At a first glance, creating effective training programs might look simple.
-All you need is to determine the intensity level and how long it takes you to get to the supercompensation period.
-Afterwards, continue training with the intensity level that was determined previously and keep the necessary intervals between workouts required for supercompensation.
-However, things become more complex because training affects many different bodily functions and parameters.
-Each bodily function or parameter has a different recovery time, a different amount of time needed to reach peak supercompensation, a different amount of time between supercompensation peak and return to base fitness.

-The aforementioned functions and parameters are basic ones.
-Muscle strength and mass are complex parameters.
-For instance, muscle mass is a function of many different simple parameters.
-For example, amount of glycogen in muscles is a basic parameter that influences muscle mass.